 - (a) Compensation Committee Interlocks and Insider Participation/Compensation Committee Report.
 The Trust has no officers or directors and is administered by a trustee.
 The Trust does not have a compensation committee or maintain any equity compensation plans and there are no units reserved for issuance under such plans. - (b) Compensation of the Trustee.
-The Trustee received the following annual compensation for the fiscal years ended December 31, 2020 through December 31, 2021 as specified in the Trust indenture:
+Simmons Bank, as Trustee received the following annual compensation for the fiscal years ended December 31, 2021 through December 31, 2022 as specified in the Trust indenture:

-2021 2020 Simmons Bank, Trustee (1) \$85.862 \$77.027
+2022 2021 Simmons Bank, Trustee (1) \$ 91,079 \$ 85,862

-(1) Under the Trust indenture, the trustee is entitled to an administrative fee of: (i) 1/20 of 1% of the first \$100 million of the annual gross revenue of the Trust, and 1/30 of 1% of the annual gross revenue of the Trust in excess of \$100 million, and (ii) trustee's standard hourly rates for time in excess of 300 hours annually.
+(1) Under the Trust indenture, the trustee is entitled to an administrative fee of: (i) 1/20 of 1 percent of the first \$100 million of the annual gross revenue of the Trust, and 1/30 of 1 percent of the annual gross revenue of the Trust in excess of \$100 million, and (ii) trustee's standard hourly rates for time in excess of 300 hours annually.